Guide

 Intervals.icu for Runners — Free Training Analytics

 Intervals.icu is the best free training analytics platform for runners.
-It tracks your fitness, fatigue, and form — and with STAS, it becomes the data layer for your AI running coach.
+It tracks your fitness, fatigue, and form — and with STAS, it becomes the data layer for ChatGPT and Claude.

-Intervals.icu is a free training analysis platform created by David Tinker.
-It connects directly to Garmin, COROS, Polar, and Suunto — syncing every workout automatically with full detail: heart rate, pace, intervals, power, and GPS data.
+Intervals.icu is a free training analysis platform for endurance athletes.
+It connects directly to Garmin, COROS, Polar, Suunto, and Amazfit — syncing every workout automatically with full detail: heart rate, pace, intervals, power, and GPS data.

 Think of it as a free alternative to TrainingPeaks.
 You get the Performance Management Chart (CTL/ATL/TSB), detailed workout analysis, HR and pace zone breakdowns, a training calendar, and an open API that lets third-party tools (like STAS) build on top of your data.

-• Syncs with Garmin, COROS, Polar, Suunto, and Strava — automatically
+- ✓Direct sync with Garmin, COROS, Polar, Suunto, and Amazfit, plus Strava import

-• Open API — the foundation that lets STAS connect your data to ChatGPT
+- ✓Open API — the foundation that lets STAS connect your data to ChatGPT or Claude

 Why runners love Intervals.icu

 No subscription, no premium tier, no feature gates.
-All analytics features are available to every user.
-David Tinker runs it as a community project.
+All analytics features are available to every user, with the platform supported by the community.

 Strava shows you a map and pace splits.
 Intervals.icu shows CTL/ATL/TSB curves, interval structure, HR drift analysis, zone breakdowns, and workout classification — the metrics a coach would look at.